ahmedheltaher/image-server/README.md

-# Getting Started Guide: Library Management System API
+# Getting Started Guide: Images Server API

 ## Introduction

-This guide provides instructions on how to set up and run the Library Management System API project.
+This guide provides instructions on how to set up and run the Images Server API project.
 The project utilizes Docker Compose for managing dependencies and can be run either with Docker or directly on the host machine.

 ## Prerequisites